Step-by-step guide to buying a home

 13. Exchange contracts

-The exchange of contracts happens when the buyer and seller’s legal representatives swap signed contracts, and the buyer pays the deposit.
+The exchange of contracts happens when the buyer's and seller’s legal representatives swap signed contracts, and the buyer pays the deposit.

-Once you’ve exchanged contracts you can breathe a sigh of relief, as the agreement for you to buy the property is now legally binding and so the chances of anything falling through from this moment are extremely low.
+After you’ve exchanged contracts you can breathe a sigh of relief, as the agreement for you to buy the property is now legally binding.
+The chances of anything falling through from this moment are extremely low.

 Your conveyancer will lodge an interest in the property, enabling you to pay the seller, and apply to the Land Registry to transfer the deeds to your name.

-Completion typically takes place two weeks after exchange, although this is flexible and you can agree a convenient time with the seller.
+Completion often takes place around two weeks after exchange, but this is flexible and you can agree a convenient date with the seller.